Ben Gotting: Background

 In 2002 Gotting was selected to represent England in the SANZAR U21 World Cup in South Africa.
 He was then de-selected.

 After a successful final year at Brunel where he was part of the winning BUSA team, he was signed to the London Wasps on a full-time professional contract in 2003.

 His Honours at Wasps include Parker Pen Challenge Cup Winner (2003) and Heineken Cup Winner (2004).
 Wasps also won a hat-trick of Guinness Premiership titles in 2003, 2004 and 2005 but Gotting only featured in one of these finals (2004).
-However in this final he turned in a notable performance for Wasps; he came on as a replacement against Bath Rugby at half time.
+However, in this final he turned in a notable performance for Wasps; he came on as a replacement against Bath Rugby at half time.
 His line outs and all round play helped Wasps gain control en route to a memorable victory.

 Gotting signed for Worcester Warriors from London Wasps in 2006 after agreeing a two-year deal with the club.

 He married Laura Gotting in May 2008 and they have two children.

+Also lovingly known in his home founded gym, Vauxhall Foundry (2016-present), as the Drum & Bass Father.